tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 - Saving and loading game state from the database.
 - Managing executing the game behavior, efficiently using Convex resources and minimizing input latency.

-AI Town's game behavior is implemented in the `Game` subclass.
+game behavior is implemented in the `Game` subclass.

 ### Input handling